 part of the University, it is important you clearly understand the

-rules and regulations that apply to all student employees.
+rules and regulations applying to all student employees.

 employees are expected to report to their assigned supervisor at the

 beginning of each work shift.
 Students will be assigned to a particular

 area of the department and will be responsible to the individual in